SumonPaul18/kubernetes/InstallKubernetesOnUbuntu.md

 ####
     kubectl get pods --all-namespaces

-### Step 11 - Join the Worker Node to Cluster
+### Step 10 - Joining worker node to a Kubernetes Cluster
-As indicated in Step 7, you can enter the kubeadm join command on each worker node to connect it to the cluster.
+On each worker node, use the <b>kubeadm join</b> command on each worker node to connect it to the cluster.

-Switch to the w1 system and enter the command you noted from Step 8:
+View the master join token:
 ####
-    kubeadm join --discovery-token abcdef.1234567890abcdef --discovery token-ca-cert-hash sha256:1234..cdef 1.2.3.4:6443
+    kubeadm token create — print-join-command
+<b>Output Like:</b>
+    > kubeadm join 172.30.20.20:6443 — token cdm6fo.dhbrxyleqe5suy6e \
+ — discovery-token-ca-cert-hash sha256:1fc51686afd16c46102c018acb71ef9537c1226e331840e7d401630b96298e7d

 Replace the alphanumeric codes with those from your master server.
 Repeat for each worker node on the cluster.
 Wait a few minutes; then you can check the status of the nodes.